Calebnathan/Auto_Saver/README.md

    - Save to start organizing expenses.

 4. **View Your Spending**
-   - See total spent and summaries on Home (Dashboard tab work in progress).
+   - See total spent, goal progress, and the interactive spending graph on Home (Dashboard tab).
+   - Tap **View Details** on the graph card to open the full-screen trends view with metric toggles and sharing.
    - Browse the Categories tab to inspect category-level expenses.

 ### Menu Options